schilgod/FinancePy-Examples/README.md

 ## Dependencies

-FinancePy depends on Numpy and Numba and Scipy
+FinancePy depends on Numpy and Numba and Scipy.